 Enjoy amazing views over the bay of Sami, evergreen valleys of the area and dive into the history of Kefalonia.
-Water bottles, supplies and tired little legs will be carried by the donkeys.
+The donkeys will carry water bottles, supplies, and tired little legs.

 Do Scuba Diving

-Scuba Diving in Kefalonia Greece, along with Cavern and Wreck diving is an amazing experience as the island has a wonderful sea bed and hidden treasures under the surface.
+Scuba Diving in Kefalonia Greece, along with Cavern and Wreck diving is a fantastic experience as the island has a beautiful sea bed and hidden treasures under the surface.

-Kefalonia, Greece is one of the largest and greenest islands in the southern Ionian, famous for its many wonderful beaches, fine sand and calm, crystal clear waters.
+Kefalonia, Greece is one of the largest and greenest islands in the southern Ionian, famous for its many beautiful beaches, fine sand, and calm, crystal clear waters.
 Check this post for more.

 Explore Mt.
 Ainos with Jeep Safari in Kefalonia

 The Jeep Safari trip starts at Kefalonia Greece.
-The tour starts in the direction of Mount Ainos, the Black Mountain and its national park.
-Read the complete post from here.
+The tour begins in the direction of Mount Ainos, the Black Mountain and its national park.
+Read the entire post from here.

 Fly with Paramotor from Lixouri

 Care to explore Kefalonia from the air?
 If you are in Kefalonia, you will have the chance to live this unique experience.
-Fly with tandem motorized paraglider and admire the landscape and the beauties of this amazing island from above.
-Read the complete post.
+Fly with a tandem motorized paraglider and admire the landscape and the beauties of this fantastic island from above.
+Read the entire post.

 - Myrtos beach